Billy Blue College of Design: Courses

-The college offers bachelor and master courses specializing in Communication Design, Digital Media Design, Commercial and Residential Interior Design and Branded Fashion, as well as a Diploma of Digital Media.
-The college also offers various short courses, including a Certificate III in Design Fundamentals.
+The college offers diploma and bachelor level courses across graphic and communication design, fashion design, fashion enterprise and marketing, interior design and architectural technology, ux and web design, 3D design and animation, gaming, and photography.
+A cognate and non-cognate Master of Design is offered, which covers subjects in service design, design leadership and design and business strategy.

 Campuses

 Billy Blue College of Design has campuses in Sydney, Melbourne and Brisbane.
 In 2014, the college relocated two of its campuses to new sites in Brisbane (Fortitude Valley) and Sydney (Ultimo).
 Ultimo campus and its builder, JDV Projects, were recognised by the New South Wales Master Builders Association in December of that year by receiving an Excellence Award for ‘Best Interior Fitout’.

 The Ultimo and Melbourne campuses are shared exclusively with partner college CATC Design School, while Brisbane is also shared with CATC Design School, Australasian College of Natural Therapies, Australian National College of Beauty, APM College of Business and Communication and William Blue College of Hospitality Management.